Bytes and Bits

 This Parallel Programming book offers OpenCL and GPU Computing and Parallel Programming and Heterogeneous Computing and Compute Kernels and High‑Performance Computing and GPGPU and Cross‑Platform Development and C Programming and C++ Programming content that will transform your understanding of OpenCL.
 OpenCL Compute has been praised by critics and readers alike for its OpenCL, GPU Computing, Parallel Programming.

-The highly acclaimed author brings a fresh perspective to this Parallel Programming work, making it essential reading for anyone interested in OpenCL or GPU Computing or Parallel Programming or Heterogeneous Computing or Compute Kernels or High‑Performance Computing or GPGPU or Cross‑Platform Development or C Programming or C++ Programming.
+The award-winning author brings years of experience to this Parallel Programming work, making it a must-have for anyone interested in OpenCL or GPU Computing or Parallel Programming or Heterogeneous Computing or Compute Kernels or High‑Performance Computing or GPGPU or Cross‑Platform Development or C Programming or C++ Programming.

 Buy Now on Amazon